 How to Apply

-We focus our funding on efforts that improve equitable access to the postsecondary and career education that leads to Vermont’s most promising jobs.
+We use grants to improve equitable access to the education and training pathways that lead to Vermont’s most promising jobs.
 We use a combination of competitive and invitation-only grant processes to fund a wide range of efforts and programs aligned with our mission.
 Read on for more information about our giving philosophy and processes.

 Over fifteen hundred electricians, nearly 4,000 nurses, and over 700 web developers: these are the kinds and numbers of high-pay, high-demand jobs expected to open in Vermont in the next ten years.
 While we know that these and most other promising jobs require education or training after high school, roughly 36 percent of Vermont students from low-income backgrounds enroll in degree programs after high school, which is the lowest in New England according to the New England Secondary Schools Consortium.
 The enrollment rate of their non-economically disadvantaged peers is more than 20 points higher.